Skip to content

 iOS Simulator

-Apple provides a simulator app within Xcode which provides a real iOS device looking user interface for iPhone, iPad or Apple Watch.
-It allows you to rapidly prototype and test debug builds of your applications during the development process, but actually it is not an emulator.
-Difference between a simulator and an emulator is previously discussed in "Emulation-based Dynamic Analysis" section.
+Apple provides a simulator app within Xcode that provides a real iOS device-looking user interface for iPhone, iPad, or Apple Watch.
+It allows you to rapidly prototype and test debug builds of your applications during development, but it is not an emulator.
+The difference between a simulator and an emulator is discussed in "Emulation-based Dynamic Analysis" section.

 Corellium

-Corellium is a commercial tool which offers virtual iOS devices running actual iOS firmware, being the only publicly available iOS emulator ever.
-Since it is a proprietary product, not much information is available about the implementation.
-Corellium has no community licenses available, therefore we won't go into much detail regarding its use.
+Corellium is a commercial tool that offers virtual iOS devices running real iOS firmware, making it the only publicly available iOS emulator.
+Since it is a proprietary product, little information is available about its implementation.
+Corellium has no community licenses available.
+Therefore, we won't go into much detail regarding its use.

-Corellium allows you to launch multiple instances of a device (jailbroken or not) which are accessible as local devices (with a simple VPN configuration).
-It has the ability to take and restore snapshots of the device state, and also offers a convenient web-based shell to the device.
-Finally and most importantly, due to its "emulator" nature, you can execute applications downloaded from the Apple App Store, enabling any kind of application analysis as you know it from real iOS (jailbroken) devices.
+Corellium allows you to launch multiple instances of a device (jailbroken or not), which are accessible as local devices (with a simple VPN configuration).
+It can take and restore device-state snapshots and also provides a convenient web-based shell for the device.
+Finally and most importantly, due to its "emulator" nature, you can execute applications downloaded from the Apple App Store, enabling any application analysis as you know it from real iOS (jailbroken) devices.

 Note that in order to install an IPA on Corellium devices it has to be unencrypted and signed with a valid Apple developer certificate.
-See more information here.
+See more information in Corellium's documentation.

 Unicorn

-To use Unicorn's full power, we would need to implement all the necessary infrastructure which generally is readily available from the operating system, e.g. binary loader, linker and other dependencies or use another higher level frameworks such as Qiling which leverages Unicorn to emulate CPU instructions, but understands the OS context.
-However, this is superfluous for this very localized challenge where only executing a small part of the binary will suffice.
+To use Unicorn's full power, we would need to implement all the necessary infrastructure, which generally is readily available from the operating system, e.g. binary loader, linker, and other dependencies, or use another higher-level framework such as Qiling which leverages Unicorn to emulate CPU instructions, but understands the OS context.
+However, this is superfluous for this very localized challenge, where only executing a small part of the binary will suffice.

 While performing manual analysis in Reviewing Disassembled Native Code, we determined that the function at address 0x1000080d4 is responsible for dynamically generating the secret string.
-As we're about to see, all the necessary code is pretty much self-contained in the binary, making this a perfect scenario to use a CPU emulator like Unicorn.
+As we'll see, all the necessary code is largely self-contained in the binary, making this a perfect scenario for using a CPU emulator like Unicorn.

-If we analyze that function and the subsequent function calls, we will observe that there is no hard dependency on any external library and neither it's performing any system calls.
-The only access external to the functions occurs for instance at address 0x1000080f4, where a value is being stored to address 0x10000dbf0, which maps to the __data section.
+If we analyze the function and its subsequent calls, we will observe no hard dependency on any external library, nor does it perform any system calls.
+The only access external to the functions occurs, for instance, at address 0x1000080f4, where a value is being stored to address 0x10000dbf0, which maps to the __data section.

-Therefore, in order to correctly emulate this section of the code, apart from the __text section (which contains the instructions) we also need to load the __data section.
+Therefore, to correctly emulate this section of the code, we also need to load the __text section (which contains the instructions), in addition to the __data section.

 • Get the ARM64 version of the binary by running lipo -thin arm64 <app_binary> -output uncrackable.arm64 (ARMv7 can be used as well).